wp-plugins/book-review/readme.txt

 The plugin can also help to increase traffic to your site by creating better-looking search results in Google that will make yours stand out from the rest.

-And, if you’re interested in throwing monetization into the mix, the WordPress Book Review plugin makes that easy too!
+And, if you’re interested in throwing monetization into the mix, the WordPress Book Review plugin can help with its custom buy links feature.
+Members of the Amazon Associates Program, or people who are thinking of becoming members, can sign up to be notified when the [Affiliate Linkalizer for Amazon](http://wpreviewplugins.com/affiliate-linkalizer/) extension is released.
+This premium add-on will save you even more time and earn you even more money!

 Sound pretty good?
 Then check out the [full documentation](http://wpreviewplugins.com/book-review/) to learn more about what the WordPress Book Review plugin can do for you!